Today, I’ll be reviewing some of the best walking shoes for Achilles Tendonitis for men and women in 2021-2022.

 The Omni Walker is a fantastic walking shoe that features a forefoot HRC Strobel Board.

-This is a high-rebound compound that is responsive EVA rubber compound which provides cushioning to the latest stages of the gait cycle.
+This is a high-rebound compound that is a responsive EVA rubber compound which provides cushioning to the latest stages of the gait cycle.

 There’s also a midfoot support bridge and an SRC Impact zone for added support and shock absorption.